UNStats/website/gatsby-theme-profiles/content/profiles/shaida-badiee.md

 like the
 [Marrakech Action Plan for Statistics](https://www.worldbank.org/en/data/statistical-capacity-building/marrakech-action-plan-for-statistics).

-Shaida also served on the Programme Committee for the 2018 United Nations World Data Forum.
+Shaida also served on the Programme Committee for the United Nations World Data Forum 2018.